FerdezeNurkasa/Secure_Chat_Application/README.md

 python client.py
 ```

-2. Enter your name, server IP, and port in the GUI.
+2. Enter your name in the console, server IP and port in the GUI.
 3. Use the GUI to send and receive messages.

 #### Code Overview